wechuli/python-deepdive/Part 1/Section 04 - Numeric Types/notes.md

 Converting a float to a Fraction has an important caveat

 Given a Fraction object, we can find an approximate equivalent fraction with a constrained denominator i.e finds the closest rational (which could be precisely equal) with a denominator that does not exceed max_denominator

+## Floats

+### Floats Internal Representations

+The float class is Python's default implementation for representing real numbers.
+The Python (CPython) float is implemented using the C double type which(usually) implements the IEEE 754 double-precision binary float and also called binary64.
+The float uses a fixed number of bytes -> 8bytes(64 bits)

+The 64 bits are used up as follows
+- **sign** -> 1 bit
+- **exponent** -> 11 bits
+- **significant digits** -> 52 bits -> 15-17 significant (base-10) digits

+- Numbers can be represented as base-10 integers and fractions

+The same problem that occurs when trying to represent 1/3 using a decimal expansion also happens when trying to represent certain numbers using a binary expansion.
+Some numbers that do have a finite decimal representation, do not have a finite binary representation and some do